NEW PROFESSIONALS PROGRAM

 New Professional Life

 The New Professional Program involves a lot more than just two three-month rotational tours.
-For the first two years of your career here, several dozen fellow New Professionals will join you while you learn the ins and outs of the Center and all the ways that SSC Pacific serves the U.S. Navy and greater Department of Defense.
-These orientations come through site visits to different parts of SSC Pacific, as well as to nearby military installations, speeches on technology and Center culture by experienced employees, and poster sessions and presentations where New Professionals can explain to each other the varied and interesting work they’re doing.
+For the first two years of your career here, several dozen fellow New Professionals will join you while you learn the ins and outs of the Center and all the ways that NIWC Pacific serves the U.S. Navy and greater Department of Defense.
+These orientations come through site visits to different parts of NIWC Pacific, as well as to nearby military installations, speeches on technology and Center culture by experienced employees, and poster sessions and presentations where New Professionals can explain to each other the varied and interesting work they’re doing.

-Additionally, part of the New Professional Program’s ambition is to kick start the careers of enthusiastic engineers and scientists who may wish to perform research.
+Additionally, part of the New Professional Program’s ambition is to kick-start the careers of enthusiastic engineers and scientists who may wish to perform research.
 To that end, there exist several research communities of interest and an internal proposal program.
 If you have an idea, all you need to do is make a good pitch and you can be free to work on something you’re truly passionate about.

-Being an New Professional isn’t just about work.
+Being a New Professional isn’t just about work.
 There are a wide variety of social events put on by those who help run the New Professional Program.
 Social events include happy hours, sporting events, hiking, and anything else the city and county have to offer.
 San Diego is a big place, and for those New Professionals not from nearby San Diego, the New Professional Program tries to help new employees explore the area and build bonds with each other.